-The survey of historic resources completed in 2006-2007 was comprehensive, and all resources identified during the survey were evaluated for their eligibility for the National Register of Historic

-Places at that time.
-No additional cultural resources at AFRH-W require evaluation for eligibility for the National Register of Historic Places.
+The survey of historic resources completed in 2006-2007 was comprehensive, and all resources identified during the survey were evaluated for their eligibility for the National Register of Historic Places at that time.
+AFRH has since discovered three additional resources (three sets of historic howitzers) that have not yet been evaluated for eligibility to the NRHP as Contributing resources to the AFRH-W Historic District.